 Wichita is full of phenomenal public art!
 Spend an afternoon hunting down some of the city’s coolest murals.
 If you’re short on time, head to the Douglas Design District to get the most creative bang for your buck.

-During my short visit I was able to belly up at the bar at a few of Wichita’s craft breweries.
-I know there’s tons more that I missed and I can’t wait to visit again soon to find some new favorites.
-For now, if you’re looking for a place to grab a drink, consider checking out:
+Wichita is full of fantastic craft breweries.
+I can’t wait to visit again soon to find some new favorites.
+But for now, if you’re looking for a place to grab a drink, consider checking out:

 - Nortons Brewing Company (125 N. St. Francis Street in Wichita): Located in Wichita’s Old Town, Nortons Brewing Company is a neighborhood staple.
 With a large taproom and enclosed patio, this local favorite is the perfect place for enjoying a flight or grabbing a bite to eat.

 - Central Standard Brewing (156 S. Greenwood in Wichita): With a cool vibe and inventive beer menu, Central Standard Brewing is the perfect place to spend an afternoon relaxing and catching up with friends.
 If you like sours, IPAs or unconventional brews, this will be the place for you.

 - Wichita Brewing Company (Multiple locations in Wichita): It’s been more than 10 years since Wichita Brewing Company opened its first location.
 But that hasn’t lessened Wichita’s thirst for quality craft beer and equally delicious food.
 With 19 different taps to choose from, there are brew options galore at this local favorite.
 And you won’t want to miss out on their delicious pizzas!

 Find Inspiration at the Wichita Art Museum